 • Create technical designs. → Make methodical technical decisions, with regard for scalability, reliability and security.

-• Proficiently use common technologies. → Design and use SQL databases.
+• Proficiently use common technologies. → Use databases.

 Record the quality of the design, for example by testing or prototyping, taking into account the formulated quality properties.